Contact us whenever you need it!

 Mental capacity

 According to N.Y.
 Gen. Oblig.
-Law §5-1501-2c, the principal must be of sound mind and over eighteen years.
+Law §5-1501-2c, the principal must be of sound mind and over eighteen years old.
 They must also understand the nature and consequences of making a POA, granting permission, revoking, or amending it.
 When drafting the document, the law expects you to know the Power of Attorney rights and limitations.

 Done in writing and notarized

 A valid POA in New York must be done in writing and should clearly outline the powers granted to the attorney-in-fact.
 The principal and agent should sign the document in the presence of a notary public and two witnesses.
-Fortunately, New York allows a notary public to act as a witness; you only need to look for one witness.
+You might wonder, does a power of attorney need to be notarized in New York?

 Statutory language